theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 Appeal to ask better questions

-origins of inequality rquires cretion of a myth
+origins of inequality requires creation of a myth

-Best we can hope for: modest tinkering with inherenly squualid condition or no origins of inequality, we are thuggish, progress driven forward by our selfish, competitive nature
+Best we can hope for: modest tinkering with inherently squalid condition or no origins of inequality, we are thuggish, progress driven forward by our selfish, competitive nature